hexawyz/Exo/ReadMe.md

 # Exo

-Exo is the exoskeleton for your Windows computer (Or at least it aims to be ☺️)
+Exo is the exoskeleton for your Windows computer and its connected devices.

-You can use it to manage your Mouses, Keyboards, Monitors, RGB lighting, etc.
+You can use it to control or monitor your Mouses, Keyboards, Monitors, RGB lighting, etc.

 The project was started out of spite for all the client-side "drivers" for devices, that consume unimaginable amounts of RAM and CPU.
 As such, the goal of Exo is to replace all of these tools in a single service that will be more stable, consume a relatively small memory footprint, with a low CPU overhead.

-To support this vision, Exo is designed to be as modular as possible, and device support will be provided through dynamically-loaded plugins that you can add or remove as you need.
+To support this vision, Exo is designed to be as modular as possible, and device support is provided through dynamically-loaded plugins that you can add or remove as you need.

-⚠️ The project is still in the development phase, but it does run and already provides working drivers for quite a few devices.
+⚠️ The project is still in the development phase, so some features are not implemented yet.
+It does nonetheless provide support for quite a few devices already, exposing some or all of their features in the UI.
-As the author, I generally try to be conservative relative to the supported devices, but some of the code is probably already compatible with more devices than it declares.
+Some devices are based on the same protocol, so it is possible that the current code already support a specific device, but it does not "recognize" it because most devices need to be explicitly allowed in the service.
+This is done in order to avoid communicating with a device that is incompatible.

 💡 If you want to request support for a device, or if you believe one of your devices should already be supported by the code, please make this known by opening an issue.